Dennoh-Ma/Dennoh-Ma/README.md

 ## Hi there 👋

-# my name is Dennis
+# My name is Dennis

+# I am a passionate man who is so much interested in Tech knowledge and currently studying at IYF Academy in Computer Programming course.

 <!--
 **Dennoh-Ma/Dennoh-Ma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.